-- construction of any building; a. - laying of overhead or underground services; b. - C. any sealing, paving, soil compaction; - any alteration of more than 75mm to the ground surface prior to work commencing.
+- construction of any building; a. - h laying of overhead or underground services;

-Pruning of a significant tree occurs in accordance with Australian Standard AS 4373 Pruning of Amenity

-Infrastructure buffers (refer Overlay map - Infrastructure buffers to determine if the following requirements apply)

-RAD48 Filling or excavation does not occur in the High voltage electricity line buffer.

-Landslide hazard (refer Overlay map - Landslide hazard to determine if the following requirements apply)

-Development does not:

-- a. involve earthworks exceeding 50m3; - involve cut and fill having a height greater than 600mm; b. - C. involve any retaining wall having a height greater than 600mm; - d. redirect or alter the existing flow of surface or groundwater.

-Overland flow path (refer Overlay map - Overland flow path to determine if the following requirements apply)

-Development for operational work does not impede the flow of flood waters through the premises or worsen flood flows to other premises.
+c. any sealing, paving, soil compaction;d. any alteration of more than 75mm to the ground level prior to work commencing.
+RAD41 Pruning of a significant tree occurs in accordance with Australian Standard AS 4373-2007 - Pruning of Amenity Trees.
+Infrastruc apply) cture buffers (refer Overlay map - Infrastructure buffers to determine if the following requirements RAD42 Filling or excavation does not occur in the Bulk water supply infrastructure buffer.
+RAD43 Filling or excavation does not not occur in the Gas pipeline buffer.
+RAD44 Filling or excavation does not occur in the High voltage electricity line buffer.
+Landslide e hazard (refer Overlay map - Landslide hazard to determine if the following requirements apply) RAD45 Development does not: a. involve earthworks exceeding 50m3; b. involve cut and fill having a height greater than 600mm; c. involve any retaining wall having a height greater than 600mm; d. redirect or alter the existing flow of surface or groundwater.
+Overland flow path (refer Overlay map - Overland flow path to determine if the following requirements apply) RAD46 Development for a material change of use or building work does not involve the construction of a building or structure in an Overland flow path area.
+RAD47 Development for a material change of use or operational work does not impede the flow of flood waters through the premises or worsen flood flows to other premises.
 Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.

-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow

-Riparian and wetland setbacks (refer Overlay map - Riparian and wetland setback to determine if the following requirements apply)

-Note - W1, W2 and W3 waterway and drainage lines, and wetlands are mapped on Schedule 2, Section 2.5 Overlay Maps - Riparian and wetland setbacks.

-No development is to occur within:
+Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow RAD48 Development for a material change of use or building work ensures that fencing in an overland flow path area is at least 50% permeable.
+RAD49 Development for a material change of use or building work that involves a hazardous chemical ensures the hazardous chemicals is not located within an overland flow path area.
+RAD50 Development for a material change of use or building work for a Park (57) ensures that work is provided in accordance with the requirements set out in Appendix B of the Planning scheme policy - Integrated design.
+Riparian and wetland setbacks (refer Overlay map - Riparian and wetland setback to determine if the following requirements apply) Note - W1, W2 and W3 waterway and drainage lines, and wetlands are mapped on Schedule 2, Section 2.5 Overlay Maps - Riparian and wetland setbacks.
+RAD51 No development is to occur within: a.
+50m from top of bank for W1 waterway and drainage lineb.
+30m from top of bank for W2 waterway and drainage line

+Examples that achieve aspects of the Performance

-- 50m from top of bank for W1 waterway and drainage line a. - b.
-30m from top of bank for W2 waterway and drainage line - C. 20m from top of bank for W3 waterway and drainage line - d.
+- C. 20m from top of bank for W3 waterway and drainage line - d.
 100m from the edge of a Ramsar wetland, 50m from all other wetlands.